microsoft/FluidFramework/.changeset/deep-places-reply.md

 IContainerContext members deprecated

-IContainerContext members disposed, dispose(), serviceConfiguration and id have been deprecated and will be removed in an upcoming release.
+IContainerContext members disposed, dispose(), serviceConfiguration, and id have been deprecated and will be removed in an upcoming release.

 disposed - The disposed state on the IContainerContext is not meaningful to the runtime.